Women, Work, and the Web: How the Web Creates Entrepreneurial Opportunities

 Book Publisher: Scarecrow Press

-Co-editor: Carol SmallwoodCo-ed., Women on Poetry: Writing, Revising, Publishing and Teaching (McFarland, 2012) on Poets & Writers Magazine "List of Best Books for Writers."
+Editor: Carol Smallwood, Women on Poetry: Writing, Revising, Publishing and Teaching (McFarland, 2012) on Poets & Writers Magazine "List of Best Books for Writers."
 Writing After Retirement: Tips by Successful Retired Writers forthcoming from Scarecrow Press.

-Seeking chapters of unpublished work from writers in the United States and Canada for an anthology.
-We are interested in such topics as: Women Founding Companies Existing Only on the Web; Women Working on the Web With Young Children or Physical Disabilities; Woman's Studies Resources and Curriculum Development Webmasters; Women as Founding Editors of Webzines and Blogs; Surveys/Interviews of Women on the Web.
+Seeking chapters of unpublished work from writers in the U.S. and Canada for an anthology.
+Interested in such topics as: Women Founding Online Companies; Women Working on the Web With Young Children or Physical Disabilities; Woman's Studies Resources and Curriculum; Surveys/Interviews of Innovative Women on the Web.

-Chapters of 3,000-4,000 words (up to 3 co-authors) on how the Internet has opened doors, leveled the playing field and provided new opportunities for women, are all welcome.
-Practical, how-to-do-it, anecdotal and innovative writing based on experience.
-We are interested in communicating how women make money on the Web, further their careers and the status of women.
-One complimentary copy per chapter, discount on additional orders.
+Chapters of 3,000-4,000 words or two chapters coming to that word count (up to 3 co-authors) on how the Internet has opened doors, leveled the playing field and provided new opportunities for women, are all welcome.
+Practical, how-to-do-it, anecdotal and innovative writing based on experience how women make money on the Web, further careers.
+One complimentary copy per chapter, discount on additional copies.

-Please e-mail two chapter topics each described in two sentences by March 28, 2013, along with a brief bio to email@example.com Please place INTERNET/Last Name on the subject line; if co-authored, paste bio sketches for each author.
+Please e-mail 2-4 chapter topics each described in two sentences by November 30, 2013, along with a brief bio to firstname.lastname@example.org Please place INTERNET/Last Name on the subject line; if co-authored, paste bio sketches for each author.